 The Australian Code of Practice for the Care and Use of Animals for Scientific Purposes approves the development of Standard Operating Procedures (SOPs) for use by an institution in its research involving live animals.

-Museum Victoria has developed two sets of SOPs:
+Museums Victoria has developed two sets of SOPs:

-- Manual of Standard Operating Procedures (SOPs) for the Ethical Use of Live Aquatic Animals – fishes, cephalopods (octopus, cuttlefish, nautilus, squid and their allies) and decapod crustaceans (crabs, crayfish, lobsters, prawns, shrimps and their allies) by Staff and Associates of Museum Victoria
+- Manual of Standard Operating Procedures (SOPs) for the Ethical Use of Live Aquatic Animals – fishes, cephalopods (octopus, cuttlefish, nautilus, squid and their allies) and decapod crustaceans (crabs, crayfish, lobsters, prawns, shrimps and their allies) by Staff and Associates of Museums Victoria

 The SOP manuals provide guidelines for the ethical treatment of terrestrial vertebrates and specified aquatic animals.
-They are not intended as comprehensive documents providing the finer details of particular methodologies and equipment use, but instead focus on ethical practice specifically as it relates to animals relevant to Museum Victoria’s activities.
-The documents do not contain guidelines for procedures which fall outside the scope of Museum Victoria’s activities (eg working with large mammals or using techniques or procedures employed in medical research).
+They are not intended as comprehensive documents providing the finer details of particular methodologies and equipment use, but instead focus on ethical practice specifically as it relates to animals relevant to Museums Victoria’s activities.
+The documents do not contain guidelines for procedures which fall outside the scope of Museums Victoria’s activities (eg working with large mammals or using techniques or procedures employed in medical research).
 Staff submitting proposals to the MV AEC must adhere to the procedures and methodologies which are contained in these manuals.
 If a research project contains specific techniques not detailed in these SOPS, a separate ethics application detailing the procedures to be used must be submitted for MV AEC consideration.

 Any queries regarding the MV AEC or the SOPs may be directed to Mr Tim Stranks, Executive Officer MV AEC on (03) 8341 7327.